NHSE Workforce Funding for primary care staff in South Yorkshire 25/26

 • The education is job-role specific

-Modules currently prioritised for SY ICB Workforce funding are:
+Modules currently prioritised in 25/26 for SY ICB Workforce funding are:

 • Non-Medical Independent and/or Supplementary Prescribing – Level 6 or Level 7

-If you wish to study your chosen module with a view to completing a Masters in Advanced Clinical Practice, please visit our ACP page as an alternative funding route is available for this.
+If you wish to study a full 3 year Masters in Advanced Clinical Practice, please visit our ACP page as an alternative funding route is available for this.

 • Short courses (these are funded through CPD funding)